kachristensen/Current-Dnd-Campaigns/Session Notes/Session 1.md

 	- Cass said there are more ppl in the evidence room because of Laedra.
 Laedra very racist to drow.
 She brought something very important to the evidence room.
 	- I talked with Serannis, his cell mates are also interested in escaping.
 We know he's in for murder but thats it.
 I said we would talk later tonight during the evening shift.
 	- Mr. Portshire said Sebastian the tiefling was a friend of his.
 Sebastian has been telling him a lot cuz Ptshr couldn't speak.
 Mr. Portshire's dad's name is Mister, his name is Glubbory Portshire.
 He asked if we were with Vali, the beautiful bombshell.
+	- Sebastian has a file.
+Portshire has a different voice, this is his common voice.